forax/write_your_dynamic_language_runtime/smalljs.md

-minijs
+smalljs
 ---

-the minijs programming language is mostly a subset of JavaScript.
+the smalljs programming language is mostly a subset of JavaScript.

 semantics
 ---

-minijs has 3 kinds of values, 2 primitive types and one reference type
+smalljs has 3 kinds of values, 2 primitive types and one reference type
 - int, a primitive 32 bits signed integers
 - String, a character string (with 31 bits max size)
 - JSObject, any objects